pivotal-cf/cf-redis-example-app/README.md

 #### GET /:key

-Returns the value stored in Redis at by the key specified by the path.
+Returns the value stored in Redis at the key specified by the path.
 Example:

     $ curl -X GET $APP/foo
     bar